|THERMO Spoken Here! ~ J. Pohl © ~ 2019||www.ThermoSpokenHere.com (B3100-092)|

-Persons who have experienced the eye of a hurricane witnessed its calmness, its winds with low velocities and also high water levels which they called "high tides."
-These water levels are not tides.
-High water levels within the eye of a hurricane are not directly related to location of the moon.
-Mure accurately, they are "storm surge."
+Persons who have experienced the eye of a hurricane witnessed its calmness, its winds with low velocities and also high water levels.
+Some call these "high tides" but the water levels are not strictly tidal, not related to location of the moon only.
+A component of the high water level within a storm center is appropriately called "storm surge."

-As a consequence of the storms great mass of circulating air, the ground-level ambient pressure at its center, called its "eye," is lower than normal atmospheric pressure.
-And, at a distance away from the storm, over a circular part of the ses, the usual atmospheric pressure act.
-So the pressure on water at a distance pushes water toward the low pressure in the storm center (or eye).
-The increased water level is the "surge."
-It is stated that the pressure in Wilma's eye was 882 mbar.
+In a hurricane, great masses of atmospheric air move in a gyre or great circle across the sea.
+The winds converge toward the storm center then spiral upward to high altituides.
+As a consequence the ground-level ambient pressure at its center, called its "eye," becomes lower than normal atmospheric pressure.
+Still, around it and at distances away from the center, over a vast circular remainder of the sea, the usual atmospheric pressure acts.
+So the atmospheric pressure acting on sea surface at a distance pushes water toward the low, storm-created pressure in at the storm center.
+This conponent of increase of water level is called the "surge."
+It is stated that the pressure in eye of Hurricane Wilma was 882 mbar.

 Estimate the height of water surge within the eye of Hurricane Wilma.